Torrin-MSci-Project/rasat/README.md

 ```
 nohup python3 seq2seq/eval_run_seq2seq.py configs/spider/eval_spider_rasat_4160.json &
 ```
 This logs output to nohup.out.
-You can exit the Docker container and close the terminal if you use nohup.
+You can exit the Docker container with Ctrl-P then Ctrl-Q and close the terminal if you use nohup.

 To re-enter the last exited Docker container run:
 ```
 docker start `docker ps -q -l` && docker attach `docker ps -q -l`
 ```